 - Compound concentrations or corresponding peak response at each sampling interval, supported by chromatograms.

 - Percent recovery of each compound at each sampling time (sum of source and collection chambers relative to the total amount applied).

 Please submit the following documents by e-mail to Tiffany Green at email@example.com.

 - A cover letter that indicates the tarp(s) and fumigant(s) tested.

 - A PDF file containing the information described under Information to Submit to EPA.

 During EPA’s reregistration of the soil fumigants, the use of tarps (i.e., high barrier films) was identified as one agricultural practice that can reduce fumigant emissions.
-The agency began testing commonly used agricultural tarps to determine how effectively each tarp could reduce fumigant emissions.
-The agency’s laboratory tarp testing method, discussed above, was adapted from a method previously developed by Sharon Papiernik and Scott Yates of USDA ARS (Papiernik et al., 2001, 2002).
+EPA began testing commonly used agricultural tarps to determine how effectively each tarp reduced fumigant emissions.
+EPA's laboratory tarp testing method, discussed above, was adapted from a method previously developed by Sharon Papiernik and Scott Yates of USDA ARS (Papiernik et al., 2001, 2002).
 For more information, please see:

 - Second Update To Health Effects Division Recommendations for Good Agricultural Practices and Associated Buffer Credits, EPA, January 11, 2011

-Current labels for the soil fumigants chloropicrin, methyl bromide/chloropicrin, chloropicrin/1,3-dichloropropene, and metam sodium or metam potassium contain a link to our Tarps web page.
+Current labels for the soil fumigants chloropicrin, methyl bromide/chloropicrin, chloropicrin/1,3-dichloropropene, and metam sodium or metam potassium contain a link to EPA's Tarps webpage.
 This page lists tarps that qualify for buffer zone reduction credits based on testing using EPA’s method.
 In addition, tarps are required for use with products that contain dimethyl disulfide (DMDS).
-The agency’s DMDS tarps web page lists the tarps that are approved for use with these products.
+The Agency’s DMDS tarps webpage lists the tarps that are approved for use with these products.